 Bilateral Economic Relations

-Among the fastest growing EU economies, Lithuania is a relatively small but potentially attractive market for U.S. goods and services.
+Lithuania is a dynamic European economy with growing commercial opportunities for U.S. businesses.
+The United States is Lithuania’s 7th largest trading partner, with more than USD1.5 billion in total trade in 2015.
 Steps undertaken during the country's accession to the EU and NATO helped improve its legal, tax, and customs systems, which aided economic and commercial sector development.
+Lithuania ranked 20 (out of 189 countries) in the 2016 World Bank’s Ease of Doing Business Report.
 The United States and Lithuania have signed an agreement on bilateral trade and intellectual property protection and a bilateral investment treaty.
 Lithuania participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 Lithuania's Membership in International Organizations

 Lithuania and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and World Trade Organization.
-Lithuania began a two-year tenure on the UN Security Council in January 2014, chairing the Council’s CAR Sanctions Committee and the Counterterrorism Committee.
-It has also begun the accession process to join the Organization for Economic Co-operation and Development.
+During Lithuania’s 2014-2015 tenure on the UN Security Council, it chaired the Council’s Committees on Counterterrorism and Central African Republic Sanctions.
+Lithuania has also begun the accession process to join the Organization for Economic Co-operation and Development.